 Once the child reaches 18, states typically do not impose any further support obligation on the parent.
 A parent has the legal responsibility of supporting ONLY their biological child.

 No matter where a parent resides, child support is a tension-filled experience, and in the middle is a minor child or children who are usually unaware of what is happening around them.

 Below are some helpful guidelines and resources that can help parents weather the storm.

 Florida Child Support Guidelines

 Each state has its idiosyncrasies of how child support is calculated and the payment a non-custodial parent must make.

-No law firm in Florida has a better understanding of child support guidelines than Hunter Law out of Tampa, (813) 287-2227.
+No law firm in Florida has a better understanding of child support guidelines than Hunter Law in Tampa, (813) 287-2227.